kope-kope/StormGdocs/api.md

 ***
 *PUT* `/partners/investor/:id`

-A simple HTTP PUT request to the investors API and you can update the details for an investor within few seconds.
+A simple HTTP PUT request to the investors' endpoint and you can update the details for an investor within few seconds.
 However, this will be successful for an `Active` investor

 ### Headers
 | Field           | Data type | Description                         |